Frequently Asked Questions - Azure Arc-enabled Kubernetes and GitOps

 Do I need to connect my AKS clusters running on Azure to Azure Arc?

-Should I connect my AKS-HCI cluster and Kubernetes clusters on Azure Stack Edge to Azure Arc?
+Should I connect my AKS on Azure Local or Azure Stack Edge to Azure Arc?

-Connecting your AKS-HCI cluster or Kubernetes clusters on Azure Stack Edge to Azure Arc provides clusters with resource representation in Azure Resource Manager.
-This resource representation extends capabilities like Cluster Configuration, Azure Monitor, and Azure Policy (Gatekeeper) to connected Kubernetes clusters.
+Connecting your AKS on Azure Local or Azure Stack Edge to Azure Arc provides clusters with resource representation in Azure Resource Manager.
+This resource representation extends capabilities like cluster configuration, Azure Monitor, and Azure Policy (Gatekeeper) to connected Kubernetes clusters.

 How do I address expired Azure Arc-enabled Kubernetes resources?